Getting hitched? Congratulations!

 2. Dress her up

-Mama got one of our favourite people from ohpopdog to design an outfit for me for the solemnization.
+For our solemnisation, we got one of our favourite people from ohpopdog to design an outfit for Latte.

-It’s specially made to fit my size and mama’s preferences in terms of colour theme, material and design!
-I can’t wait to show all of you what it looks like 🙂
+It’s specially made to fit her and our preferences in terms of colour theme, material, and design!

 When choosing an outfit, make sure it is comfortable for your dog.
 In warm weather, choose a thin, light and breathable material.

 If it’s an outdoor event, a fancy bowtie and leash or a floral wreath may be more suitable.
-This takes me to my next point!
+And that takes me to my next point:

 3. Be careful with flowers selection